enwi/ESP8266-soil-moisture/README.md

 # ESP8266-soil-moisture
-Small arduino script that reads 1 to 5 soil mositure sensors at a given interval and stores them in a remote database
+Small arduino script that reads 1 to 5 soil moisture sensors at a given interval and stores them on a remote database
 ___

 >
-> Note this README and repository are still work in progress
+> Note this README and repository are still a work in progress
 >

 ## Requirements